 Students taking the course as 15-388 and 15-688 can be in the same group.

-You should submit your proposal and your group here by midnight, Nov 1.
-Only one student in each group needs to submit the form.
+You should submit your proposal and your group via Google Form (TBD) by the due date above.
+Only one student in each group needs to submit the proposal.

 - what underlying question you are trying to answer,